What Is String In C Language

 Q: How can I prevent buffer overflows when working with strings in C?

 A: Use safer alternatives like fgets for input and strncpy and strncat for copying and concatenating strings.
-Always confirm that the destination buffer is large enough to hold the copied or concatenated string That's the part that actually makes a difference..
+Always make sure the destination buffer is large enough to hold the copied or concatenated string The details matter here..

 Q: What is a string literal in C?